anyelgarcia/anyelgarcia.github.io/_pages/talks.md

 ## Conference talks ##

 _The Isomorphism Problem for Rational Group Algebras of Metacyclic Groups_
+Groups, Rings and the Yang-Baxter equation 2023, _Blankenberge, Belgium, June 19th - 23th 2023_

+_The Isomorphism Problem for Rational Group Algebras of Metacyclic Groups_
 Groups St Andrews 2022, _Newcastle, UK, July 30th - August 7th 2022_

 _The Isomorphism Problem for Rational Group Algebras of Metacyclic Groups_